 cPanel servers rely on AutoSSL to maintain Comodo-signed, domain-validated (DV) SSL certificates.
 Without server management software, you’ll need to manage SSLs manually or with external tools.
 There are many websites that will create SSL’s for you such as letsencrypt.org.
 But, you can also purchase SSL certificates from AMP if needed.

 We recommend installing Certbot to produce and automate SSLs.
 Then ensure all traffic is forced to port 443 (HTTPS).

 Security HTTP Headers and Subresource Integrity (SRI)

-Ensure all installed software is updated.
-If any software you use can’t alert you of available of updates via email or log entry, follow the developer’s official social media account(s) or RSS feed.
-If you need assistance with upgrading your server OS, contact Managed Hosting.
+Ensure all installed software is updated regularly so any security patches or known vulnerabilities are addressed.
+If any software you use can’t alert you of available updates via email or log entry, follow the developer’s official social media account(s) or RSS feed.
+If you need assistance with upgrading your server OS, contact our Managed Hosting.